 The best new movie on Shudder

-Also good: Resurrection, a psychological thriller with one of the year’s best performances from Rebecca Hall; Hellbender, a family-made low-budget movie about a young girl who discovers she comes from a family of witches; A Wounded Fawn, a grimy serial killer thriller shot on 35mm; and The Last Thing Mary Saw, starring Isabelle Fuhrman as a young girl suspected of murder.
+Also good: Skinamarink, an experimental horror movie that has turned into a viral sensation; Saloum, a genre-bending thriller from Senegal; Resurrection, a psychological thriller with one of the year’s best performances from Rebecca Hall; Hellbender, a family-made low-budget movie about a young girl who discovers she comes from a family of witches; The Last Thing Mary Saw, starring Isabelle Fuhrman as a young girl suspected of murder.

 The best new movie on Mubi

 Director: Ira Sachs

 For anyone wondering where the line is between ethical and nonethical polygamy, the easy answer is “Watch Ira Sachs’ Passages.”
 A startlingly frank and graphically sexual drama about a bi guy (Franz Rogowski) who can’t make up his mind, Passages feels like Blue Is the Warmest Color with an extra participant thrown in to complicate feelings further.

 Narcissistic movie director Tomas (Rogowski) abandons his marriage to Martin (Ben Whishaw) to chase Agathe (Blue Is the Warmest Color’s Adèle Exarchopoulos), but gets anxious and indecisive when Martin also takes up with a new lover.
 His ping-ponging back and forth between them is a little maddening (and very hot), but as the tension builds between the three of them and their various friends, lovers, and families, Passages gets more and more surprising.
 A late-film conversation between two members of this love triangle is one of 2023’s most memorable and exquisite scenes. —TR